 Angela is interested in understanding how species adapt to environmental stressors.
 Her previous work involved biogeography and evolution of rodents.
 Angela is currently studying the evolution of toxin resistance in birds, lizards, and snakes.

-John Abramyan, currently Assistant Professor, University of Michigan-Dearborn
+John Abramyan, Assistant Professor, University of Michigan-Dearborn

-Eric Wice, currently Ph.D. student, Rice University
+Eric Wice, Ph.D. student, Rice University

-Emily Watts, currently Ph.D.
+Emily Watts, Ph.D.
 Student, Ohio University